vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/129/08_praprA_vo.md

 As in 4a this clause contains both a full 1st pl. pronoun (asmé) and the enclitic 2nd pl. vaḥ.
 As there, I think the 2nd ps. referent is the patrons, in addition to the 1st ps.

-ritual officiants, but, once again, a tr. “be preeminent among us for you” seems clumsy, and I did not render the vaḥ in the publ. tr.
+ritual officiants, but, once again, a tr. “be preeminent among us for you” seems clumsy, and I did not render the vaḥ in the published translation

 I take the fem. subject of d-g to be personified durmatí-, with Geldner Others, going back to Sāyaṇa, take it to be the jūrṇí- of g (see Geldner n.
 8d), but I think that belongs to a simile.